xiangzhumeng16/xiangzhumeng16.github.io/_posts/2019-5-10-count_elements.md

-Matlab counts the number of occurrences of elements
+Counting the number of occurrences of elements in Matlab.
 ```matlab
 len = 100;
 iMax = 10;